spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles.md

 - **Spectro VM Dashboard**: An add-on pack that enables access to a web console so you can manage and monitor your VMs.
 It provides an easy-to-use web interface to create and manage VMs in your Kubernetes cluster, which Palette manages.

 - **Spectro Proxy**: An add-on pack that enables the use of a reverse proxy with a Kubernetes cluster.
-You will need to configure the Spectro Proxy for remote access to the cluster.
-For information, refer to the [Spectro Proxy](/integrations/frp) guide.
+Check out the [Spectro Proxy](/integrations/frp) guide to learn more.

 - **KubeVirt**: A VM management add-on pack for Kubernetes clusters that allows you to create VMs.
 KubeVirt is an open-source project that allows you to create virtual machines within a Kubernetes cluster.